Kaley Cuoco Won’t Let Boyfriend Karl Cook Kiss Her!

 “We [Kaley Cuoco and Karl Cook] met at a horse show.
 I finally found my horse guy.
 I know.
 It was meant to be.
 He’s an amazing, amazing rider.
 Rider and jumper.
 Amazing equestrian and great human.
 We share obviously our passion for horses and dogs and all that.
 And it’s been lovely.
 So great.”

 Kaley Cuoco and Karl Cook, who made their relationship official in March 2016, travel a lot together.
 The duo is said to be “in love, head over heels.”
-The Big Bang Theory actress is smitten by Cook’s charm and they both travel out of town a lot together, Daily Mail reported.
+The Big Bang Theory actress is smitten by Cook’s charm and they both travel out of town a lot together, the Daily Mail reported.

 During her interview with People, Cuoco revealed that it is important for her that she and her partner shares a lot in common.
 According to The Big Bang Theory star, she and Karl share a lot of common goals that set them on a better path together.